juren53/HST-Metadata/README.md

 This work is under the direction of Laurie Austin, Audiovisual Archives, Harry S. Truman Presidential Library.

-## Phase 1  -  Photo Metadata and Uploads to NARA Catalogue
+## Phase 1  -  Photo Metadata and Uploads to NARA Catalog

 ### Project Overview: